-The Compensation and Management Development Committee of Rayonier's Board of Directors, referred to in this discussion as the "Committee," has responsibility for establishing our compensation philosophy and for monitoring our adherence to that philosophy.
-The Committee reviews and approves compensation levels and the mix of components for all Rayonier executive officers as well as all compensation, retirement, perquisite and benefit programs applicable to our senior management team.
+The Committee has responsibility for establishing our compensation philosophy and for monitoring our adherence to it.
+The Committee reviews and approves compensation levels for all executive officers as well as all compensation, retirement, perquisite and benefit programs applicable to such officers.

-With regard to our Chief Executive Officer, the Committee establishes annual performance objectives, evaluates his accomplishments and performance against those objectives, and, based on such evaluation, makes recommendations regarding his compensation level and mix for approval by the independent members of our Board of Directors.
+The Committee establishes annual performance objectives for the Chief Executive Officer, evaluates his accomplishments and performance against those objectives, and, based on such evaluation, makes recommendations regarding his compensation for approval by the independent members of our Board of Directors.

-These functions are set forth in the Committee's Charter, which appears on our website and is reviewed annually by the Committee.
+All of these functions are set forth in the Committee's Charter, which appears on our website (www.rayonier.com) and is reviewed annually by the Committee.